realworldreact/reactathon2017/schedule.md

 # Schedule

+### Update: Day 2 has been revised.
+See judging-protocol.md for more info

 Note: This schedule is a guideline.
 Actual times may vary.
 Watch for announcements in the slack channel `announcements`.
 ## Saturday, March 11
 9:00 - Doors open